ryan-farrell/speech2text-api/README.md

 git clone https://github.com/ryan-farrell/speech2text-api.git
 ```

-2. Create a local database with the software you would do normally name the `speech2text-api` and setup your db user to have access to this new db.
+2. Create a local database with the software you would do normally.
+Name the db `speech2text-api` and setup your db user to have access to this new db.
 This is the db username you will use in point 3.

 3. Copy and paste the `.env.example` file in the root folder of the directory and rename to just `.env`.